IBM/predict-insurance-charges-with-autoai/README.md

 `" TODO: ADD YOUR IAM ACCESS TOKEN FROM IBM CLOUD HERE"` with your token.

 ![watsonML](https://user-images.githubusercontent.com/10428517/81858562-cc720680-9518-11ea-953b-f96aab8fcc2f.gif)

-* Lastly, input your Watson Machine Learning Instance ID right under where you put your access token.
-Replace the line `TODO: ADD YOUR ML INSTANCE ID HERE ` with your instance ID from [step 7.1](https://github.com/IBM/predict-insurance-charges-with-autoai#71-get-watson-machine-learning-instance-id-and-apikey) above.

 * Great job!
 You are ready to run the application!